 - 1. The Subrecipient must have a current existing Emergency Management Program.
 Refer to Article 3: Scope of Work for additional information on this requirement. - 2.
-The Subrecipient must have a paid Emergency Management Director, either full or part time, who works at least 20 hours a week, and is employed as defined under Oklahoma State Statute, Title 63-683.11 to 13, Emergency Management Compact and the Fair Labor Standards Act. - 3.
-The Emergency Management Program budget must exceed the EMPG dollar amount and cover the entire cost of the Subrecipient's emergency management office, independent of any subgrant monies.
+The Subrecipient must have a paid Emergency Management Director, either full or part time, who works at least 20 hours a week, and is employed as defined under Oklahoma State Statute, Title 63-683.11 to 13, Emergency Management Compact and the Fair Labor Standards Act. - The Emergency Management Program budget must exceed the EMPG dollar amount and cover the entire cost of the Subrecipient's emergency management office, independent of any subgrant monies.
 The EMPG is based on a 50/50 match (50% local and 50% federal). - a.
 A certified copy of the Emergency Management Budget for the Subrecipient must be included with the application. - i.
 Please note: the Subrecipient cannot replace the Emergency Management Program's budget with EMPG funds.
 The EMPG funds are supplemental funds for improving and/or increasing the Subrecipient's Emergency Management Program only and cannot be used to supplant existing funds. - 4.
-Grant funds and/or grant matching funds may not be used for costs to support hiring sworn public safety officers for the purposes of fulfilling traditional public safety duties or to supplant traditional public safety positions and responsibilities - 5.
-A facility or location must be designated as the Subrecipient's Emergency Operations Center (EOC) with the capacity to coordinate response efforts and resource capabilities in the event of an incident
+Grant funds and/or grant matching funds may not be used for costs to support hiring sworn public safety officers for the purposes of fulfilling traditional public safety duties or to supplant traditional public safety positions and responsibilities.
+Refer to Article 5: Funding Guidelines Unauthorized Expenditures. - 5.
+A facility or location must be designated as the Subrecipient's Emergency Operations

+Center (EOC) with the capacity to coordinate response efforts and resource capabilities in the event of an incident

 - 6. The Subrecipient must submit a list of their Jurisdictional All Hazard, Whole Community Planning Group Annexes or Emergency Support Function (ESF) representatives, Tribal representatives, Higher Education representatives, business partners, as well as any other persons the Local Planning Group deems necessary to promote the "whole community" concept of planning.
 The Planning Group list will include name, position, email, and phone number. - 7.
 Maintain a 24-hour point of contact who will promptly report to the State Emergency Operations Center (SEOC) Duty Officer at 1-800-800-2481, all significant impacting events happening within the jurisdiction, per State Statute, Title 63-683.11.
 E. - 8.
 Maintain a current Emergency Operations Plan (EOP) to be updated and / or reviewed annually, per State Statute, Title 63-683.11.
-D. - The Subrecipient or the jurisdiction they represent must have a National Incident Management System (NIMS) Compliance Certificate for the grant cycle for funded jurisdiction.
+D. - 9.
+The applying jurisdiction must be National Incident Management System (NIMS) Compliant and maintain compliance throughout the Period of Performance.
+To ensure this requirement is fulfilled, the Subrecipient must successfully complete the NIMS Compliance Survey through the Oklahoma Office of Homeland Security and provide their NIMS Compliance Certificate upon submitting the grant application